 Even if you’ve never filed your taxes on your own before, a tax filing software can almost always walk you through your tax return in a way that makes the entire process much easier than you’d think.
 All you’ll have to do is answer a series of “interview” questions about your tax filing situation.

-If these questions like the ones below seem manageable to you, then you’re probably well-equipped to handle tax filing on your own:
+If the questions like the ones below seem manageable to you, then you’re probably well-equipped to handle tax filing on your own.

 “How much money did you get from 1099s this year?”

 “How much did you have in vehicle expenses for your business?”